Section 4: A Real Pistol-Paug

 Once out of that mess, there is a side trail (an old woods road, really, previously named Wadsworth Farm Road) to an interesting historical marker.
 There is a stone marker noting that George Washington used this route back in the day.
 Unfortunately, some jerk has stolen the marker.
 So enjoy the marker as it stands today (and my attempt to improve upon it):

 I did find what it used to look like, via buddhamouse blog:

 After that excitement, the trail traverses a flat mile or so until it reaches the southern flank of Fowler Mountain.
 An abrupt turn east and then… my second designated lookout of the day!

 Hmm… not the best view ever, but a view nonetheless.
 That’s Pistapaug Pond and before I knew it, I was rapidly descending down to Paug Gap.
 Again, not the gappiest gap I’ve ever hiked, but I’ll take what I can get here in Connecticut.
 I had now crossed back into Durham where I’d remain for the rest of my trek.

 After crossing Howd Road, I ascended Pistapaug Mountain and was immediately surrounded by raspberries.
 There were TONS of them EVERYWHERE.
 Mental note: If I ever have a hankering for raspberries, come here.
 Minimal effort, close parking, and easy pickins.
 Just as exciting, once up on the saddle ridge of Pistapaug, I was promised another view by the Walk Book.

 This time, it was the same pond from the eastern side.
 And again… it’s not a view to exactly write home about.
 Just maybe good enough to blog about though.

-A turn south, through the gap (or notch… let’s call it a hollow), and then a turn northeast to gradually descend the mountain to end my day.
-Just before the road walk to my car, the trail crosses a little brook with a little waterfall; a nice way to end the day.
+A turn south, through the gap (or notch… oh let’s call it a hollow), and then a turn northeast to gradually descend the mountain to end my day.